 - Slow down and recognize the presence of nature in your surroundings.
 Track the flight of a bird, the progress of a bug, the movement of clouds and the way in which plants push up between pieces of pavement.
 Even in the most urban of environments, nature’s presence can be felt – it just takes more awareness to make the connection.

 - Find green spaces and bring your child to them.
-Parks, community gardens, sidewalk gardens…and whenever possible, let your child have time in those spaces to interact with as many of their senses as possible.
+Parks, community gardens, sidewalk gardens…and whenever possible, support your child in interacting with as many of their senses as possible.
 If allowed and safe, get their shoes off and bare feet in the ground.
 Let them touch, smell, observe and wonder.

-- Bring plants into and around your home.
+- If possible,bring plants into and around your home.
 Fill your space with indoor and outdoor plants and involve your child in their care.
-You can even grow edible plants like basil, rosemary and oregano without much effort.
+You can even grow edible plants like basil, rosemary and oregano without much effort or expense.

 - Volunteer with local conservation efforts and see how your child can also get involved with such organizations.